PeterSommerlad/CPPCourseAdvanced/exercises/exercise05/README.md

    or provide deduction guides, initialize a dynarray without needing to specify the template argument.

-*  Create Unit Tests for all of your template class' behaviors.
+*  Create Unit Tests for all of yourclass template's behaviors.
 Best, one or more tests for a feature, before you implement it.
-  *  Use different element types for your template class in the tests to prove that it works with different instantiations
+  *  Use different element types for your class template in the tests to prove that it works with different instantiations
-  *  you must implement your class in a header file (dynArray.h) in the unit test project, a separate library won't work easily, because a template class lacks a .cpp file with content the linker is happy with.
+  *  you must implement your class in a header file (dynArray.h) in the unit test project, a separate library won't work easily, because a class template lacks a .cpp file with content the linker is happy with.

 The following functions of std::vector you **should not implement**:
 *  allocator template parameter and functions using it